GDOlivercoding/Arras.io-docs/_tank_docs/README.md

 for now, it will include pre mass added information i wrote using a program

 i will now add some builds for everything n stuff

+this will include some arms race but not arms race builds unless i decide yes